top of page

 We’d like to give a special thank you to our project sponsors:

-We’d also like to thank a number of Tower supporters that went above and beyond this year:
+We’d also like to thank a number of Tower supporters who went above and beyond this year:

 1. Jill & Carlos Macedo